nads205/cycling/README.md

 - [ ] **Health Precautions:** Research and take any necessary vaccinations or medications for your destination.
 None
 - [ ] **Travel Adapters:** Check the plug types at your destination and pack the appropriate adapters.
 - [ ] **Phone and Electronics:** Portable chargers, sim removal tool.
 - [ ] **Emergency Contacts:** Write down important phone numbers and addresses, including embassy contacts.
+Consider an emergency information sheet to take with you on the bike

 ## Packing Essentials

 - [ ] **Clothing:** Pack weather-appropriate clothing and consider local customs.
-- [ ] **Footwear:** Bike shoes,
+- [ ] **Footwear:** If you take bike shoes you'll need secondary footwear i.e. flip flops.
+Consider dispoable slippers like the ones you get in hotels?
 - [ ] **Toiletries:** Pack travel-sized toiletries and personal hygiene products.
 All liquids must be less than 100 ml.
 Put them all in a clear plastic bag in hand luggage before going to the airport.
 Small toothpaste.
 Shower gel + shampoo.
 Deodorant.
 Hand cream.
 Lip balm.
 Chafing cream.
+Toothpick.
 - [ ] **Travel Documents:** Keep your passport, tickets, itinerary, and other important documents in a secure, easily accessible location.
 - [ ] **Travel Accessories:** Don't forget items like a travel pillow, eye mask, earplugs, and a reusable water bottle.
 - [ ] **Entertainment:** Bring books, magazines, or electronic devices for entertainment during travel downtime.
 - [ ] **Snacks:** Pack some snacks for the journey, especially if you have dietary restrictions.
 - [ ] **Travel Guides/Maps:** Bring guidebooks or download maps and travel apps for your destination.
-- [ ] **Headphones:**
+- [ ] **Headphones:** noise cancelling, avoid bulky ones.

 ## Cycling specifics
 - [ ] **Bike box:** Roll of bubble wrap.